 After graduating from university with my nutrition degree, I began my career at the prestigious Weill Cornell Center for Reproductive Medicine and Infertility in New York City.
 As a patient coordinator, I guided hundreds of patients through the process of fertility treatments, and observed how this experience made women and couples feel stressed, anxious and out of control.
 I also realized that nutrition and lifestyle were relevant factors they did have control of.
-Making changes to their diet could improve their chances of conceiving, along with their overall wellbeing.
+Making changes to their diet could improve their chances of conceiving, and improve their overall wellbeing.
 It was through this formative experience that I decided to focus on nutrition as a preventative measure and therapy for better health.
 Food therapy, if you will.

 Reproductive nutrition is something I’m incredibly passionate about.
-During the five years that I worked at the fertility center, I completed my dietetics training and pursued my masters degree at NYU.
+During the five years that I worked at the fertility center, I completed my dietetics training and earned my masters degree at New York University.
 Since then I have been a private practice dietitian in NYC and Australia and a clinical dietitian in Chicago hospitals, and I have continued to see the need for quality nutrition guidance for women before, during and after pregnancy.
 My own pregnancy confirmed the lack of credible nutrition resources for women before, during and after pregnancy.
 The nutrition advice I was given was limited to "Take a prenatal vitamin."
 Like any other time in life, vitamins are meant to supplement not replace a healthy diet (not to mention not all prenatal vitamins are created alike!).
 Pregnancy, along with the preconception and postpartum periods, comes with its own sets of challenges that can make it difficult to follow a healthy diet.
 I also struggled with morning sickness and gastrointestinal issues, but as a dietitian I had the knowledge and tools to ease these symptoms with diet.
 I do the same for my clients, providing a patient-centered, evidence-based and food-first approach to nutrition and reproductive wellness.